dshil/blog/content/blog/linux_fight_for_better_health.md

 ## Preface

-For a long time I was working in the office in the front of my lovely Dell 24 Monitor but recently I have been starting working more and more in front of my laptop.
+For a long time I was working in the office in the front of my lovely Dell 24 Monitor but recently I have been starting working more in front of my laptop.
 It is MacBook Pro 17 Late 2011, very old guy with Fedora on a board.
 Suddenly I started having more and more headaches.
 It was sad and I decided to visit a doctor.
-Well, it was interesting, we made a tons of analysis, check eyes, check vessels of the brain, check neck and a lot more and surprisingly we did not find anything interesting.
+Well, we made a tons of analysis, check eyes, check vessels of the brain, check neck and a lot more and surprisingly we did not find anything.
 Doctors said that I just tired and I need to make a break and take some medications.
 I did it and but it did not help.
 I was not able to work in front of my laptop longer than 15-20 minutes.
-It was a time when the real fight began.
+It was a time when the real fight has begun.

 ## Pulse Wave Modulation

-One day I found an [interesting post](https://www.reddit.com/r/linux4noobs/comments/2ygdpc/eyestrain_problems_while_using_linux/) on Reddit where one guy had the similar problem that I had.
+One day I found a [post](https://www.reddit.com/r/linux4noobs/comments/2ygdpc/eyestrain_problems_while_using_linux/) on Reddit where one guy had the similar problem that I had.
 From this post I got the idea that some people have headaches because of PWM (pulse wave modulation) that controls LED backlight.
 Happy owners of the intel GPU card can control this annoying PWM somehow.